Get an exclusive sneak peek at my upcoming and planned books

 For me, this is more than just a writing project it is my calling.

-This book is from the very marrow of my soul.
+Children of the Ocean God is a book derived from the very marrow of my soul.

 What I Think About When I Run